newville/wxmplot/doc/overview.rst

     plt.legend()
     plt.show()

-This is a pretty straight-forward matplotlib script and produces a plot of (depending a bit on the backend and OS):
+This is a pretty straight-forward matplotlib script and produces a very high-quality plot of (depending a bit on the backend and OS):

 .. _plot_mpl: